SM U-1 (Germany): History

-U-1 was used for crew training and as a test boat.
-She did not see active service during World War I. After suffering damage from a collision while on a training exercise in 1919, U-1 was sold to the Germaniawerft foundation at the Deutsches Museum in Munich where it was restored and can be viewed on display.
+U-1 was used for crew training and as a test boat and did not see active service during World War I. After suffering damage from a collision while on a training exercise in 1919, U-1 was sold to the Germaniawerft foundation at the Deutsches Museum in Munich where she was restored and can be viewed on display.
 A large portion of the starboard hull has been removed to allow visitors to see the submarine's interior.